Archive for April, 2006

 Natural Curiosity

 My lovely wife Nina was just reading to me some excerpts from an article about one Allison DuBois, who is the real-life sibyl behind television’s popular series Medium.
-The magazine article gave examples of Ms. DuBois’ abilites; for example, DuBois once told a woman that she saw her recently deceased father sitting nearby, wearing a clown nose - when, as it happens, a box of clown noses had in fact been purchased for the father’s wake.
+The magazine article described example after example of Ms. DuBois’ abilitites.
+For example, DuBois told a woman that she saw her recently deceased father sitting nearby, wearing a clown nose, when as it happens a box of clown noses had been purchased for the father’s wake.
 What are we to make of this sort of thing?

 Ok, That Went Pretty Well